melanieharo22/cse15l-lab-reports/labreport5.md

 ![secondedstem](secondedstempost.jpg)
 The same TA/Tutor helped answer their question in terms of what was wrong with their code: <br />
 "Looks like there is another logical error in your code which is causing the ``` Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 3 out of bounds for length 3
         at buggy.main(buggy.java:5) ``` error.
-In order to fix this you need to address the different exceptions that could be causing your prpgram to break.
+In order to fix this you need to address the different exceptions that could be causing your program to break.
+This can include NullPointerExceptions, IndexOutOfBoundsExceptions, arithmetic exceptions occuring, and again fixing the while loop to not go on forever.
+Try applying what you did to fix your bash program to this Java program as well--at least for the while loop part. <br />

+ The student then took into account what the IA told them and fixed their code and now it looks like the following. <br />

 **Part 2: Reflection** <br />
 I really enjoyed this class because I learned a plethora of skills and techniques that will save me time.
 I additionally learned a